 Prior to this offering there has been no public market for our common stock.
-Although we have applied to list our shares of common stock on the Nasdaq Global Market, a significant public market for our common stock may never develop or be sustained.
+Although we intend to apply for listing on the Nasdaq Global Market, a significant public market for our common stock may never develop or be sustained.
 We cannot predict the effect, if any, that market sales of shares or the availability of shares for sale will have on the market price prevailing from time-to-time.
 As described below, a limited number of our shares will be subject to contractual and legal restrictions on resale after the offering.
 Sales of our common stock in the public market after the restrictions lapse, or the perception that these sales may occur, could cause the market price of our common stock to decline.